Jon Rhattigan

-Jon Rhattigan (born February 2, 1999) is an American football outside linebacker for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Army.
+Jon Rhattigan (born February 2, 1999) is an American professional football linebacker for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Army Black Knights.
+He has previously played for the Seattle Seahawks, Carolina Panthers, and Pittsburgh Steelers.

 College career

 Rhattigan played for the Army Black Knights for four seasons and did not become a starter for the team until he was a senior.
 He finished his senior season with 78 total tackles, 9 tackles for loss, 1.5 sacks, 2 interceptions, 2 pass break ups and 2 fumble recoveries.

 Professional career

+Seattle Seahawks

 Rhattigan signed with the Seattle Seahawks as an undrafted free agent on May 13, 2021.
-He was waived during final roster cuts on August 31, 2021, but was signed to the team's practice squad the next day.
-He was elevated to the active roster before the Seahawks' season opener, and later signed to the active roster.
+He was waived by the Seahawks during final roster cuts on August 31 and re-signed to the team's practice squad the following day.
+In doing so, he became the first Seahawks player on the roster from Army.
+Before the team's season opener, he was elevated, and later signed, to the active roster.
 He was placed on injured reserve on January 1, 2022.

-Rhattigan was placed on the Active/PUP list on July 26, 2022, and on the reserve list on August 24 to start the season.
+On July 26, 2022, Rhattigan was placed on the active/physically unable to perform list, and on the reserve list on August 24 to start the season.
 He was activated on December 10.

+On August 30, 2023, Rhattigan was waived by the Seahawks and re-signed to the practice squad the following day.
+On September 28, he was promoted to the team's active roster after wide receiver Cody Thompson was waived.

+On August 27, 2024, Rhattigan was waived by the Seahawks as part of final roster cuts.